GuOrg/Gu.Wpf.Adorners/README.md

 # Overlay

 For adding an overlay to an element.
-The overlay visibility is controlled with adorners:Overlay.Visibility
+The overlay visibility is controlled with `adorners:Overlay.Visibility`.

 Sample:
 ```xaml